‘Dancing With The Stars’ Releases ‘Electrifying’ First-Look Promo With All 12 Stars

 The Dancing with the Stars cast is set to hit the ballroom, but ahead of their dance floor debut, the 12 newest stars of the ABC reality show are describing their moves in one word.
 Or maybe two.

-The official Dancing With the Stars Instagram page posted a teaser for the 28th season of the ABC celebrity ballroom competition.
+The official Dancing with the Stars Instagram page posted a teaser for the 28th season of the ABC celebrity ballroom competition.
 In the clip, the 12 stars for the upcoming season were asked to describe their dance style in one word.

-Queer Eye’s Karamo Brown was up first, describing his styles as “electric.”
+Queer Eye’s Karamo Brown was up first, describing his style as “electric.”

 Bachelorette Hannah Brown called her style “free,” while Dawson’s Creek heartthrob James Van Der Beek said his moves are “passionate.”